Dollar gains vs yen after U.S. jobs, manufacturing data | MarketScreener

 "The combination of a barnstorming headline number and the slight rise in unemployment suggests two things: America is creating jobs at a prodigious rate right now and there is some spare capacity to keep employers fed with more recruits in coming months," said David Lamb, head of dealing at Fexco Corporate Payments in Edinburgh.

-But he noted that the jobs report was far from perfect, citing December's downward revision and the weak wage growth for such a tight U.S. labour market.
+But he noted that the jobs report was far from perfect, citing December's downward revision and the weak wage growth for such a tight U.S. labor market.

 "All this means is that inflationary pressure is modest, and the Federal Reserve will feel in no hurry to push through its next interest rate hikes," Lamb said.